btf-org/flank/README.md

 # Possible Next Steps

-- Run a script from your phone
+- Use your phone to run a script on your computer
-- Display script output as an HTML table
+- Schedule a script and view logs afterwards
-- Schedule a script
+- Put a hyperlink to a script execution in some other documentation

 # How do you use it?